ICEI-PUC-Minas-PMV-ADS/pmv-ads-2022-1-e1-proj-web-t3-ponto-verde/docs/07-Programação de Funcionalidades.md

 <h3> Tela Selo Verde</h3>
-A tela apresenta as informações sobre como adquirir o Selo Verde para empresas.
+A tela apresenta as informações e os requisitos para a obtenção do Selo Verde para empresas.
 A esquerda da tela, a barra de menu demonstra as demais funcionalidades do site.
 <br><br>